DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 specific knowledge domain, its concepts, and actors within it.
-Given these characteristics, the exploratory search process typically develops over the course of multiple sessions, which may last days, weeks, or month.
+Given these characteristics, the exploratory search process typically develops over the course of multiple sessions, which may last days, weeks, or months.

-The Interface and Models of Interaction
+###The Interface and Models of Interaction

 Many search engine interfaces are typically built on a ‘commonly accepted’ set of action grammars and handles suggested by the Human